Back to Blog

 Make Customizing Your Client Portal a Breeze

-With Portal, creating a seamless user experience between your website and client portal is a snap.
+With Copilot, creating a seamless user experience between your website and client portal is a snap.
 Customize styling, create a custom domain name, and set automated emails and messages quickly.
-Portal is a client management portal that delivers everything you need to run your business, including billing and invoicing, file sharing, eSignature collection, messaging, intake forms, and your knowledge base — all packaged in a single intuitive, seamless experience.
+Copilot is a client management portal solution and CRM that delivers everything you need to run your business, including billing and invoicing, file sharing, eSignature collection, messaging, intake forms, and your knowledge base — all packaged in a single intuitive, seamless experience.

 Share this post